RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 	- Mean Reciprocal Rank (MRR) to evaluate routing accuracy(0.75 was the target)
 	- [[ROUGE]] scores for comparing generated responses against ground truth-  Could be used because our responses were very data centric.
 Was used majorly during the initial part of the POC for evaluation
-	- BERTScore for semantic similarity evaluation- Used later alongside ROUGE to check for actual semantic similarity.
+	- **BERTScore** for semantic similarity evaluation- Used later alongside ROUGE to check for actual semantic similarity.  **BERTScore** is based on contextual embeddings from models like BERT and focuses on semantic similarity.
 	- Human evaluation scores for response relevance and accuracy(1/0 depending if the response was correct or not on a ground truth dataset of 100 queries)

 	2. Performance Metrics: